mullvad/mullvadvpn-app-binaries/README.md

 Only applicable to Windows.

 We have a need to build a branded `MSI` installer from the official `MSM` that is provided by the Wintun project.
-This is done using the files found under `x86_64-pc-windows-msvc\wintun`.
+This is done using the files found under `wintun\`.

 `mullvad-wintun.wxs` defines the `MSI` project.